< | Help Index | >

 If a switch is pressed continuously for the time indicated the testing of the Keypad stops and the part is failed.
 This will end the test for stuck switches.

-In addition to setting up the automation features in the Mistral Options window, you will need to enable automation in each Keypad file.
+In addition to setting up the automation features in the Mistral Options window, you will need to enable automation in each Keypad File.
 See Edit Info window for information on enabling automation for a Keypad File.

 Output Signals